avogadro-war/ashita_profiles/onevent2/readme.md

 }

 known.zones = {
-    [295] = 'walk_of_echoes' -- zoneId → filename (without .lua)
+    [295] = 'walk_of_echoes'
 }
 ```
 Trigger files must return a table in the correct format (see examples above).
 Sound files should be in the /sounds folder, named to match what you reference.

 🐛 **Debugging tips**
-    Use /onevent debug to toggle detailed logs.
+    Use `/onevent debug` to toggle detailed logs.
     Check Ashita console if a sound or command fails.
     Verify your trigger file returns a valid table; syntax errors will prevent loading.